 Azuchi-Momoyama Period (安土桃山時代 AD 1573–AD 1603)

-Three names define the Azuchi-Momoyama Period or warring states era of Japanese history.
-Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu.
+Three names define the Azuchi-Momoyama Period, otherwise known as the warring states era of Japanese history.
+These names are: Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu.

-- No dependent record of Toyotomi Hideyoshi’s younger life exists, but he is popularly believed to be the son of a lowly foot-soldier.
+- No dependable record of Toyotomi Hideyoshi’s younger life exists.
+However, he is popularly believed to be the son of a lowly foot-soldier.
 Cunning and resourceful, he achieved recognition while serving under Nobunaga.
-Upon Nobunaga’s death, Hideyoshi moved quickly to avenge his former lord, in the process conveniently subjugating surviving Oda clan members.
+Upon Nobunaga’s death, Hideyoshi also moved quickly to avenge his former lord, in the process conveniently subjugating surviving Oda clan members.
 By AD 1583, Hideyoshi had replaced Nobunaga as medieval Japan’s most powerful warlord.
-Though his subsequent megalomaniacal ambitions to invade China failed disastrously and seeded the eventual demise of his clan, Hideyoshi died while in power.
-His stronghold, Osaka Castle, remains one of the symbols of Japan till today.
+Though his subsequent megalomaniacal ambitions to invade China by way of Korea disastrously failed and seeded the demise of his clan, Hideyoshi died while in power.
+Today, Hideyoshi’s stronghold i.e. Osaka Castle remains one of the symbols of the country.

 - Like Hideyoshi, Tokugawa Ieyasu was an ally and subordinate of Nobunaga.
 Easily the most devious member of the trio, Ieyasu faithfully served Nobunaga and Hideyoshi, never once revealing his true ambitions.
-In fact, Ieyasu was so good at his masquerade, he was appointed the chief advisor of Hideyoshi’s young heir, by none other than Hideyoshi himself.
+In fact, Ieyasu was so adept at his masquerade, he was appointed the chief advisor of Hideyoshi’s young heir, by none other than Hideyoshi himself.
 In AD 1599, a mere year after Hideyoshi’s passing, Ieyasu turned on his former lord and stormed Osaka Castle.
 After the decisive Battle of Sekigahara in AD 1600, he emerged the ultimate victor of the Azuchi-Momoyama Period.
-His appointment as Shogun by Emperor Go-Yōzei in AD 1603 formally commenced the next era in Japanese history.
+His appointment as Shogun by Emperor Go-Yōzei in AD 1603 formally commenced the Edo Period.

-- The period itself takes its name from the strongholds of Nobunaga and Hideyoshi.
+- This bloody Japanese historical period takes its name from the strongholds of Nobunaga and Hideyoshi.
 Nobunaga’s headquarters was the legendary Azuchi Castle.
-Hideyoshi’s headquarters prior to Osaka Castle was Momoyama Castle.
+Hideyoshi’s headquarters before Osaka Castle was Momoyama Castle.

-- The saying, Nobunaga kneaded the dough; Hideyoshi baked the pie; and Ieyasu ate the pie, summarizes the story of Japan’s three unifying warlords.
+- The saying, Nobunaga kneaded the dough; Hideyoshi baked the pie; and Ieyasu ate the pie, summarizes the gory taleof Japan’s three unifying warlords.